efigarolam/zip_areas/blogpost-JC.md

 * We need to create an API, for get the zipcodes and coordinates by AJAX.
 * The creation of the API involves the creation of new models and controllers.
-* Change the logic of the javascript and make refactor
+* Change the logic of the javascript and make refactor.
 * The application doesn't have tests, so we need to add too.

 ## Start to configure the app!